The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 Many contractors and subcontractors avoid projects that use OCIPs as the method of insurance.
 This list of disadvantages that OCIPs create for contractors and subcontractors helps explain why:

-- OCIP projects create a complicated bidding process because the contractor must provide estimates both with and without insurance.
+• OCIP projects create a complicated bidding process because the contractor must provide estimates both with and without insurance.
+To accurately strip out insurance overhead without sacrificing profit margins, many firms rely on estimating software to manage these dual-bid requirements.
 The same applies to any of the contractor’s subcontractors.

-- OCIP projects can create additional administrative burden for contractors.
+• OCIP projects can create additional administrative burden for contractors.
 The time and energy required to track and report the additional information required by the OCIP is significant.
+To manage this without drowning in paperwork, many firms rely on construction project management software to streamline subcontractor compliance, daily logs, and enrollment documents.
 Additionally, contractors will need to educate any of their subcontractors on how to do the same.

-- Contractor liability may extend beyond the duration of the OCIP, meaning the contractor could be liable for damages that occur long after project completion.
-Contractors can mitigate this risk by extending their existing general liability coverage to cover losses that occur after the OCIP has terminated.
+• Contractor liability may extend beyond the duration of the OCIP, meaning the contractor could be liable for damages that occur long after project completion.
+Contractors can mitigate this risk by securing ‘Difference in Conditions’ (DIC) coverage or specialized wrap-up gap endorsements, as standard corporate policies often contain exclusions for work performed under a wrap-up program.

 As you can see, there are numerous hurdles and considerations for contractors engaging in a project that uses an OCIP.
 However, projects that use OCIPs are often large projects that create a large earning potential for contractors, which make some of these challenges worth working through.